 I know, not all are this lucky or mild, or will be.
 But you can get some definite help and hope for the condition with your doctor’s help beyond the above.

 The last major area I see dysautonomia strike most is the digestive tract, in the form of dysmotility and gastroparesis (literally, stomach paralysis) in some.
 I have only the mildest case of same – I get full really quickly now and have for years.
 But my food is still moving through me well, thank God.
 I did have a little trouble swallowing at the height of my storm, and my elderly aunty is permanently on thickened liquids in her care home now too.
-Thankfully my swallowig improved again on its own just like my CCI above.
+Thankfully my swallowing improved again on its own just like my CCI above.
+Others will have more trouble swallowing for other reasons.

 But I have literally seen some fellow patients die from gastroparesis, as their food is literally stuck in their systems, or nothing moves through, and they are unable to receive proper nutrition.
 Yes, this is thankfully rare, but very real.
 I think those of you with impinged vagus nerves suffer the most from this.
 (The vagus nerve enervates your GI tract among other things.)